 Ramen Expo

-Slurp on your favorite ramen each weekend through December and travel Japan with your taste buds.
-There will be over 40 stalls set up with a variety of ramen from across the country for you to try out.
-You’ll only have to pay for park entry and you can buy tickets to swap for bowls of ramen.
+Slurp your favorite ramen each weekend through December, and travel Japan with your taste buds.
+There will be over 40 stalls, featuring a variety of ramen from across the country.
+You’ll only have to pay for park entry, and you can buy tickets to swap for bowls of ramen.

 Kasuga Wakamiya

-This traditional festival takes place at Wakamiya Shrine within the larger Kasuga Taisha Shrine.
-The highlight is the Jidai Gyoretsu, a period procession that takes place on the afternoon of the third day with 500 people dressed in traditional clothing from the Heian period to the Edo period.
+This traditional festival takes place at Wakamiya Shrine, within the larger Kasuga Taisha Shrine.
+The highlight is the Jidai Gyōretsu, a period procession held on the afternoon of the third day, featuring 500 people dressed in traditional clothing from the Heian to the Edo periods.

 Okera Mairi: Old Year’s Eve

-If you’re keen to achieve peace and prosperity for 2023 (and don’t we all need some) then attend the traditional Okera Mairi ceremony at Yasaka Jinja.
-Roots of Okera are burned and torches are lit using their flames.
-From there, watchers can light bamboo rope which can be carried home to light a candle on the family altar or on a cooking stove.
+If you’re keen to achieve peace and prosperity for 2026 (and don’t we all need some), then attend the traditional Okera Mairi ceremony at Yasaka Jinja.
+Herb roots are burned, and torches are lit using their flames.
+From there, watchers can light bamboo rope, which can be carried home to light a candle on the family altar or on a cooking stove.

 Osaka Christmas Market